 While many popular Korean barbecue cuts can be served un-marinated — pork belly or thinly sliced beef brisket — marinades are popular for most cuts.
 Marinades can include everything from red gochujang paste for spicy pork to sweet soy sauce for beef short ribs.

 This recipe was adapted from My Korean Kitchen, a popular blog for Korean cooking.
-Koreans often marinate beef in soy sauce laced with either Korean pears, kiwis, or pineapple juice.
-The enzymes in these fruits serves as a natural tenderizer.
+Koreans often marinate beef in soy sauce with Korean pears, kiwis, or pineapple juice, and the enzymes in these fruits serve as a natural tenderizer.